S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/planning-and-review-meetings.md

 # Planning And Review Meetings

 <summary>
-Meet with your team at regular intervals (1-4 weeks) in timeboxed meetings to plan and review work.
+Meet with your team at regular intervals (1-4 weeks) in time-boxed meetings to plan and review work.
 </summary>

 Planning and review meetings serve as essential feedback loops in iterative work processes, providing a structured environment for teams to align on objectives, agree on work for the next iteration (or “sprint”), evaluate progress, and make necessary adjustments.